Your Financial Planning Checklist

 - Divest from investments that are not earning a competitive long-term return

-- Maintain the right asset allocation and ensure you’re investing your excess cash
+- Maintain the right asset allocation for your different money buckets

-- Short-term money (needed in next three years) is invested in cash
+- Short-term money (needed in next three years) invested in cash

-- Long-term money (needed at least 10-15 years from now) is invested in stocks
+- Long-term money (needed at least 10-15 years from now) invested in stocks

-- Mid-term money (needed between 3 and 15 years) is in a mix based of stocks and bonds based on when you’re going to need the funds and how much per year
+- Intermediate-term money (needed between 3-15 years) in a mix of stocks and bonds based on when you’re going to need the funds and how much per year

-- Invest only in illiquid investments that target higher returns
+- Only invest in illiquid investments when there’s a pathway to higher returns

 - Maintain a diversified portfolio

-- Confirm your beneficiary designations are up-to-date and accurate
+- Make sure your beneficiary designations are up-to-date

 - Title your assets correctly